How Coffee is Made

-Along with the amount, the temperature, humidity, density of the beans, airflow into the facility all play a significant role in coffee roasting.
+Along with the amount, the temperature, humidity, density of the beans, and airflow into the facility, all play a significant role in coffee roasting.
 Most roasters operate in a closed, controlled environment to ensure premium quality roasting.

 Talking about dark and medium roast coffee, did you know that all roasted beans have the same amount of caffeine despite the roast type?
 Pretty weird, right?

 Many people think dark roast makes caffeine burn off from the beans.
 Thus they form the argument that dark roast has less caffeine.

 But the truth is if you roast two batches of coffee beans that were procured from the same farm, both batches will have equal amounts of caffeine at the end of the roasting process.